mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    cp /path/to/mediacore_install/deployment-scripts/mod_fastcgi/.htaccess ./my_media/

-Third, create symbolic links (symlinks) to the ``public`` and the ``data`` directory from your mediacore installation:
+Third, create symbolic links (symlinks) to the ``public`` and the ``data`` directory from your MediaCore CE installation:

 .. sourcecode:: bash